-Pennsylvania ex-prosecutor, wife sentenced on charges they abused 2 adopted Ethiopian children Rent one movie or subscribe monthly to watch new Ethiopian movies.
-Use 'ethio' code to get 50% discount on the first month $4.99/month.
-Sodere.com iPhone Android iPad AP PITTSBURGH — An ex-prosecutor and his wife have been sentenced for endangering the welfare of two adopted Ethiopian children after county welfare officials found the boy had been underfed and the girl physically abused.
+Pennsylvania ex-prosecutor, wife sentenced on charges they abused 2 adopted Ethiopian children Support the Ethiopian film industry.
+Subscribe and watch new Ethiopian movies.
+Use 'sodere' code at checkout to get 33% discount.
+Sodere.com Download the app and watch new movies. iPhone Android iPad Roku AP PITTSBURGH — An ex-prosecutor and his wife have been sentenced for endangering the welfare of two adopted Ethiopian children after county welfare officials found the boy had been underfed and the girl physically abused.
 Douglas Barbour, 35, who resigned from the state attorney general’s office last year, pleaded no contest to misdemeanor counts in June and was sentenced to five years’ probation on Monday.
 Kristen Barbour, a 32-year-old stay-at-home mother who was the children’s primary caretaker, was sentenced to six to 12 months in alternative housing followed by four years’ probation.
 The Franklin Park couple was charged in October 2012, when the boy was 6 and found to be malnourished, and the girl was 18 months old and had multiple head fractures in various stages of healing.
-“It was like they were breaking a horse, not raising a child,” said Assistant Allegheny County District Attorney Jennifer DiGiovanni.
+Sodere.com Download the app and watch new movies. iPhone Android iPad Roku “It was like they were breaking a horse, not raising a child,” said Assistant Allegheny County District Attorney Jennifer DiGiovanni.
 “It was unconscionable that this went on.
 The very minute (the boy) was taken out of their care he began to thrive.”
 Kristen Barbour told the court she decided to adopt the children in March 2012 after making church missions trips to developing countries.
 Doctors found evidence of abuse when the boy was treated for an infection in September 2012.
 The boy weighed 37.5 pounds, nearly 10 pounds less than when he had been adopted, and told investigators he was forced to eat meals in the bathroom or stand alone in there whenever he urinated or defecated in his pants.
 The girl’s injuries have never been explained.
 The Barbours have regained custody of two biological children, ages 2 and 5, who were found not to be abused.
 Another couple has since adopted the Ethiopian children.
 The boy told his new adoptive mother, Alison Patterson, that it hurt when Kristen Barbour “scribbled my face in the carpet when I peed,” Patterson testified Monday.
 Kristen Barbour told the court, “I’m not a monster as some have portrayed me.”
 She added: “I wish the children a good life.
 I hope they find it in their heart to forgive.”
 With our e-mail alerts, you will get everything from breaking news about Ethiopia to the days most popular videos, drama, health tips and stories sent straight to your inbox.
 Sign up for Email alerts Subscribe or Rent movies to watch.
 Monthly subscription prices are $29.99 or $9.99.
 Watch 6 movies per month and more than 400 Ethiopian movies.
 You can watch when you want, as much as you want on TV, mobile phone, tablet or computer.
 Subscribe for one month and cancel anytime.
 29.99/month (SodereOnDemand.com) 6 new movies per month and 400+ released films KIDS videos, Movie premier videos.
 There are two options to pay: PayPal or credit card.
 To pay through credit card or PayPal, click SUBSCRIBE NOW button, add cart and "proceed to check out", Enter your name, address and other information.
 Rent and Watch.
 Price starts at $2.99 $9.99/month (Sodere.com) 2 new movie after sign up + 2 new movies per month.
 Questions? call 1 310 570 9291 viber or direct.
 Leave a Reply Cancel ReplyYou must be logged in to post a comment.